RaghavSaxena96/Python-Flask-Website/README.md

 And this is much easier than Django which include a lot of changes in views.py and url.py everytime

-Install the dependencies giving in the requirements.txt by using pip
+Install the dependencies giving in the requirements.txt by using

+#pip install -r requirement.txt

 Run by typing on terminal or command prompt